larrybohn/kube-test-assignment/README.md

     tenant_id       = "<your Azure tenant id>"
     ```

-3. Run `cd terraform && terraform apply`
+3. Run `az login && cd terraform && terraform apply`

 4. Set up an Azure DevOps account with connections to this repository, Azure subscription and ACR